Musical activities for young people Raising awareness of music from an early age is an entertaining support to a formal education

 For many years the Philharmonie has been committed to developing a range of digital content aimed at children of all ages:

-The Be A HEAR(o) concert series for young audiences, organised by the Rocklab, is also available online.
+The concert series for young audiences Be A HEAR(o), organised by the Rocklab, is also available online.
 Both educational and entertaining, these videos, aimed at children aged between 9 and 12 invite them to discover and explore the world of pop/rock music from the backstage of a concert at the Rockhal and to get acquainted with the concepts of rhythm, melody and harmony.

-The Rocklab completes its digital offer with a series of videos subtitled in French and English to discover tips, games and easy-to-use websites to learn how to make music while having fun.
-So do not miss the Rocklab for Youngstars and Rocklab New Generation videos.
+Rocklab is expanding its digital service with a series of videos, subtitled in French and English, offering you tips, games and easy-to-use websites on how to have fun making music.
+Don't miss the videos Rocklab for Youngstars and Rocklab New Generation.

 Also, the Department for the Coordination of Educational and Technological Research and Innovation (SCRIPT, in French), an entity of the Ministry of Education, Children and Youth, has developed several didactic tools to support musical education in schools; they are also available to other interested parties: